ROCm/rocDecode/docs/how-to/using-rocdecode.rst

   consumed by the caller.

-* The ``pfn_get_sei_msg`` callback function is triggered when your Supplementation Enhancement Information (SEI) message is parsed and sent back to the caller.
+* The ``pfn_get_sei_msg`` callback function is triggered when your Supplementation Enhancement Information (SEI) message is parsed and returned to the caller.

 Parse video data
 ====================================================